Curious & Fantastical Orange Show Foundation Folk Art

 The Orange Show foundation sponsors summer camps for kids aged 11 to 15.
 They teach sculpture, mosaics, photography, ceramics and also the creation of art cars.

-At risk kids have been assisted by teaching them how to create murals.
-There are many such murals around Houston that now stand in testament to those efforts.
+Teaching kids who are at risk to create murals can often assist them in many ways.
+Many such murals around Houston now stand in testament to those efforts.
 Inspiring creativity in kids can sometimes be a life changer in making them realize their potential in doing something positive.
 Besides that, it is fun!